Iruos8805/ResNet-For-Captcha-Identification/README.md

     [Click here to download resnet_captcha_model.pth](https://github.com/your-username/your-repo-name/raw/main/resnet_captcha_model.pth)

+## Dataset Information

 ## Training/Inference code and Performance visualisation

-Refer the notebook for the code annd visualisation :
+Refer the notebook for the code and visualisation :

 ## About the Model

-## Perfomance Metrics
+## Performance Metrics